mapzcom/slack_startup/README.md

 # slack_startup
-Interactive map of the #startup-community on slack
+Interactive map of the #startup community on slack

 Just point your browser to https://www.mapz.com/static/startup/slack_startup.html to see the members of the community or search for particular skills of the members.
 Not all members are included yet, the project just started.
 It is driven by the community and growing.

-# Ad yourself to the map
+# Add yourself to the map

-Feel free to ad your personal data to the json file if you are a member of the group and would like to see which startups are developing around your location.
+Feel free to add your personal data to the json file if you are a member of the group and would like to see which startups are developing around your location.
 I will update the map hosted at mapz.com frequently.

 # Help to make the code better